jimi008/ESP32-Cam-using-WeMos-D1-R1/README.md

-# Capture & Send images with ESP32-Cam using ESP8266 WeMos D1 R1 WiFI Processor with Uno
+# Capture & Send images with ESP32-Cam using ESP8266 WeMos D1 R1 WiFi Processor with Uno

 :tada: :confetti_ball: Also published at https://www.instructables.com/id/Capture-Send-Images-With-ESP32-Cam-Using-ESP8266-W/

-Capture image using ESP32-Cam (OV2640) using ESP8266 WeMos D1 R1 WiFI Processor with Uno and send it to email, save to Google Drive and send it to Whatsapp using Twilio.
+Capture image using ESP32-Cam (OV2640) using ESP8266 WeMos D1 R1 WiFi Processor with Uno and send it to email, save to Google Drive and send it to Whatsapp using Twilio.

 <b>Requirements:</b>